statelyai/xstate/docs/packages/xstate-react/index.md

 **Returns** a tuple of `[current, send]`:

-- `current` - Represents the current state of the service as an XState `State` object, or `undefined` if the service isn't started yet.
+- `current` - Represents the current state of the service as an XState `State` object.
 - `send` - A function that sends events to the running service.

 ## Configuring Machines